 And Sally Lun and Saffron cake are there.

-placing these teatime treats somewhat surprisingly, but very firmly, in the Dublin countryside.
+placing these teatime treats surprisingly, but very firmly, in the Dublin countryside.

 And finally, we have a recipe.
-The only recipe I’ve been able to find that dates from the eighteenth century.
-A recipe which predates all other mentions by several years and comes, not from elegant, regency Bath, but from the north of England.
-From Newcastle.
-In a book published in 1772 by Mary Smith.
-Admittedly it doesn’t have the exact same name, but I think one has to admit that the title isn’t completely dissimilar and the recipe itself does indeed make a bun that fits the description of a Sally Lunn, right down to the serving suggestion.
+The only recipe I’ve been able to find that actually dates from the eighteenth century.
+A recipe which predates all other mentions by several years and comes, not from elegant, regency Bath, but from Newcastle in the north-east of England.
+Discovered in a book published in 1772 by Mary Smith, it admittedly doesn’t have the exact same name, but it is recognisably similar.
+In addition, the recipe itself does indeed make a bun that fits the description of a Sally Lunn, right down to the traditional serving suggestion.

-There are a couple of interesting details in this recipe: the single rise and the bakeware.
-When you enrich a dough with dairy and eggs, it lengthens the amount of time the yeast needs to work.
-Frequently in old recipes, the dough is set to rise, and then the enriching ingredients are kneaded in before the dough is shaped.
-Enriching dough can be something of a double-edged sword, because yes, it makes it delicious, but then, without the correct proportion of liquid, or time, it can turn out heavy.
-The single rise here meant that the initial, exuberant frothiness of the first rise is tempered with the rich ingredients, producing the perfect balance of richness and lightness.
+As well as the early date and surprising location of this recipe, there are two further interesting details: the single rise and the bakeware.
+When a dough is enriched with dairy and eggs, it lengthens the amount of time required for the yeast to do its work.
+This explains why, in old recipes, the dough is first set to rise, and only afterwards are the enriching ingredients kneaded in, just before the dough is shaped.
+Enriching dough can be something of a double-edged sword, because yes, the result is very delicious, but also, without the correct proportion of liquid, or time, it can turn out heavy.
+The single rise here means that the initial, exuberant frothiness of the yeast is tempered with the rich ingredients, ultimately producing the perfect balance of both richness and lightness.

-The second detail was the recommendation for an earthenware pot to bake it in. it makes perfect sense – a metal tin would get too hot and you’d run the risk of scorching.
-Early test batches of this recipe were baked in some red, 10cm, tapas dishes like this, but then I found – what I believe to be – mustard jars (pictured) at a brocante in France and they proved to be the perfect shape to allow the dough to really soar, whilst still remaining protected from the heat of the oven.
+The second detail was the recommendation for an earthenware pot to bake it in.
+It makes sense – a metal tin would get very hot in the brick oven and the enriched dough would run the risk being scorched.
+Early test batches of this recipe were baked in some red, 10cm, tapas dishes like this.
+However, on a visit to a French market I found some ceramic mustard jars (shown in the top image) and they proved the perfect shape to allow the dough to really soar whilst still remaining protected from the heat of the oven.